 An annual heating system tune-up can prolong the lifespan and improve the efficiency of your equipment, saving you money and giving you peace of mind that your furnace or boiler is well prepped to run cleanly and safely through the winter months.

 Why should I care?

-About 50% of the energy used in a Minnesota home is devoted to heating and cooling.
+About 55 percent of the energy used in a Minnesota home is devoted to heating and cooling.
 To check for worn parts and optimize efficiency — as well as to control carbon monoxide levels — furnaces and boilers should be cleaned and tuned up annually by a professional.
 This service will keep systems properly adjusted, and should cut down on future repairs.
 A technician will check the igniter and flame sensor, pull and clean burners, inspect the heat exchanger for excess rust or cracks, check for gas or venting leaks, and inspect and lubricate the blower motor.